Sreehari78/MonitusAI/README.md

 ## Acknowledgments

 We would like to acknowledge the developers and contributors who have helped shape MONITUS AI.
-Special thanks to [List of contributors, libraries, or resources you want to acknowledge].

 ## Contact